tabilzad/inspektor/README.md

 ```

 ### Responses
-Defining response schemas and their corresponding HTTP status codes are done via `@KtorResponds` annotation on an endpoint or `responds<T>(HttpStatusCode)` inline extension ona a `RouteContext`. `kotlin.Nothing` is treated specially and will result in empty response body for statutes like `204 NO_CONTENT`.
+Defining response schemas and their corresponding HTTP status codes are done via `@KtorResponds` annotation on an endpoint or `responds<T>(HttpStatusCode)` inline extension on a `RouteContext`.
+The latter is the preferred way since it is capable of defining types with generics. `kotlin.Nothing` is treated specially and will result in empty response body for statutes like `204 NO_CONTENT`.

 ```kotlin
 @GenerateOpenApi